Aviancer/amouse/README.md

 - Provide the Pico with 5v power (and appropriate grounding, etc)
 - Run a mouse driver/start a serial mouse using OS on the computer

-Provided that everything is connected up correctly, the adapter will auto-detect any mouse driver initialization from the PC and introduce itself as a Microsoft mouse.
+Provided that everything is connected up correctly, the adapter will auto-detect any mouse driver initialization from the PC and by default introduce itself as a Microsoft mouse.
 You can then use your USB mouse as a serial mouse.

 # Planned future features

 - Storing settings like sensitivity and used mouse protocol in a non-volatile manner.
+- Mouse Systems protocol.
+- Graceful handling of reconnecting USB devices.
+- DOS-native software for setting options without serial terminal program.

 # FAQ